special-force-analytic/special-force-analytic.github.io/analyses.md

 <br>

 ### 1.2 Seller Segmentation
-A seller segmentation could be automatically computed using a Unsupervised Machine Learning Model based on the Single Customer View.
+A seller segmentation could be automatically computed using a Unsupervised Machine Learning Model based on the Single Seller View.
 Segments of similar sellers are extracted so that customised actions and plans could be crafted for each segment to maximise the business outcome.
 <br><br>
 Here are a sample seller segmentation performed on the dataset.
 Four segments of seller were derived.
 Each of them are different in serveral aspects and posesses different business values.
 For example, a marketing campaign to attract more traffic to the platform would probably focus on sellers in the segment with highest monetary value.
 On the other hand, a marketing campaign for promoting growth of potential sellers would probably focus on sellers in the segment of new sellers who already made some impressive sales.